NKkrisz/Steam-Controller-Guide/Markdown/Teardown.md

 ![Trigger_Cap_Off](../Images/Disassembly/Other/Triggers/Trigger_Cap_Off.jpg)

 - After getting off the cap, use a flathead screwdriver and push out the metal rod starting from the pointy end
-    - This may require some forcing, be careful and try holding the trigger assembly in a way that won't break off the thin parts
+    - This may require some force, be careful and try holding the trigger assembly in a way that won't break off the thin parts

 ![Metal_Bar_1](../Images/Disassembly/Other/Triggers/Metal_Bar_1.jpg)
 ![Metal_Bar_2](../Images/Disassembly/Other/Triggers/Metal_Bar_2.jpg)